mff-uk/dataspecer/www/content/en/docs/projects/layout-algorithms.md

 Very nice and useful algorithm.
 The closest node can not be closer than the provided parameter.

-Most of the algorithms provide checkbox to run this algorithm after running the main algorithm.
+Most of the algorithms provide checkbox to run this algorithm to run after.
 In such cases this algorithm is run with small value (around 50).

 For example the Elk stress algorithm considers the edge length, but not the node sizes, because of that node overlaps may occur even